 Three-track single of overly-sweet soul/funk.
 Needs to lessen the Philly influence.
 Daniel Clarke's 'Mellotron' on Pillows?
 Isn't.

 Ixion are essentially Jankees Braam's solo project, aided and abetted by a cast of, well, dozens.
 OK, a dozen.
 Ish.
-2006's Talisman is his/their second release, a concept effort involving some kind of historical something, as you can see from the track titles.
+2006's Talisman is his/their second release, a concept effort involving some kind of historical something.
 Braam is apparently influenced by nothing more adventurous than a raft of neo-prog outfits and as a result, the album rarely transcends its largely unimaginative forebears, the ten-minute A.D: 731 - The Abyss being a prime example.
 Saying that, it's a better listen than some of the dross that comes under the rightly slated neo-prog sub-genre, although being twenty-five minutes shorter would've improved it considerably.
 What is it about bands that makes them think they've got seventy minutes of music in them every couple of years?
 Instrumentally, it's all the usual suspects, including, much as it pains me to say it, much Moog Taurus overuse; yes, you can use it too much.
 Who'd'ha thought it on a Dutch prog album, eh?
 Samplotron strings and/or choirs turn up on nearly every track, used with little subtlety, though more so than the Taurus.
 So; not bad for a neo-prog album.
 That's a major caveat, boys'n'girls...
 Loads of samplotron, loads of (sounds like genuine) Taurus, little real imagination.